001 – Ikigai According To Professor Akihiro Hasegawa

 The true origin of the word ikigai

 Hasegawa shares that the origin of the word ikigai goes back to the Heian period, about 1500 years ago; gai comes from the word kai (shell).
-At that time, shells were deemed highly valuable because artists decorated them by hand and used them in a game called kaiawase (shell matching game); only wealthy people could afford such shells.
+At that time, shells were deemed highly valuable because artists decorated them by hand and used them in a game called kaiawase (shell matching game), and only wealthy people could afford such shells.
 Consequently, kai or gai were used to define value, while iki came from the verb ikiru (daily living).

 Akihiro Hasegawa’s research findings